AshirKomail/AshirKomail/README.md

 - 👋 Hi, I’m Ashir Komail
-- 👀 I’m interested in artificial intelligence
+- 👀 I’m interested in Generative AI
-- 🌱 I’m currently learning Flutter development
+- 🌱 I’m currently learning prompt engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...